ARION Development: pre-elite, U23, coaching

 The Water Training

 Most of the on the water training happens 6 mornings a week in coached sessions.
 Athletes spend significant amounts of time in singles and doubles.
-Men and Women train together and practices are sometimes combined with the elite team.
-A competitive piece day may include the men in singles and the women in doubles, or the men in doubles and the women in quads.
+The women train together and practices are sometimes combined with the elite team.
+A competitive piece day may include the elite women in singles and the U23 women in doubles, or the elite in doubles and the U23 women in quads.
 It is not required for an applicant to be super accomplished in a single, but some familiarity with sculling and a willingness to train at a high level are required.
 Follow "The Training" link above in the blue bar to see more information regarding training with ARION.

 The Cross Training